woywro/next-lazy-hydration-on-scroll/README.md

      ```

 This approach is similar to using dynamic imports with conditional rendering, but with a crucial difference: it works during SSR.
 While `next/dynamic` with `ssr: true` requires client-side triggers (like useState) to render, this package preserves SSR while optimizing client-side hydration.

+### Q: Why is dangerouslySetInnerHTML used?

+When you use dangerouslySetHTML as an empty string in a div (or any dom element), it stops react from walking down the tree.
+We can use dangerouslySetHTML to signal to react to stop hydrating this subtree.

 ---